MaggGomes/flask/esof/docs/assignment5.md

 After some discussion beetween the members of the group we decide to the feature [#1286](https://github.com/pallets/flask/issues/1286).

-We have chosen this feature because we think it is very important since uftp8 is becoming to be more used than non-ASCII code and since we believe that is very important to have flask updated to be more compatible with what the clients want or need, we decide to implement this feature.
+This feature, it's useful to implement because we think the importance of UTF-8 is growing so it's important to have flask updated to the current needs to don't become outdated.

 <a name="components"/>
 ##Components changed